Sajan Mani: Education

 Sajan graduated in English Literature from Kannur University in 2004.
 Later, he graduated in fine arts from Karnataka State Open University in 2011.
 He later earned a master's degree in Spatial Strategies in 2019 from Weißensee Academy of Art Berlin.

 Biography

 He was an editorial board member for the first edition of the Kochi-Muziris Biennale.
-He Performed at the Vancouver Biennale, Kampala Art Biennale, Dhaka Art Summit, Kolkata International Performance Art Festival, Sensorium-Sunaparanta Art Festival, Goa and Musrara Mix Festival.
-Sajan got critically acclaimed for the solo exhibition 'Alphabet of Touch> <Overseas Stretched Bodies and Muted Howls for Songs' exhibited at the Nome Gallery in Berlin.
+He performed at the Vancouver Biennale, Kampala Art Biennale, Dhaka Art Summit, Kolkata International Performance Art Festival, Sensorium-Sunaparanta Art Festival, Goa, and Musrara Mix Festival.
+He was also selected as one of the artists of the Bergen Assembly (2025).
+Sajan received critical acclaim for the solo exhibition Alphabet of Touch > < Overseas Stretched Bodies and Muted Howls for Songs, exhibited at the Nome Gallery in Berlin.